unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 - `--passphrase` : The passphrase of the owner of UNIK.
 If you do not enter a passphrase you will be prompted for it.

-- `--secondPassphrase`: The second crypto account passphrase.
-If you have created a second passphrase on your crypto account, you have to enter it.
+- `--second-passphrase`: The second crypto account passphrase.
+If you have [set up a second passphrase on your crypto-account](#cryptoaccount-set-second-passphrase), you can specify it with this flag.

 ### Using an HTTP Proxy